bullsoft/flyingcat/README.md

 FlyingCat
 =========

 `FlyingCat` is a proxy for some binary protocols, e.g. fastcgi, uwsgi.

 It provides a more plain protocol to clients, like:

-client ----> flyingcat ----> server
+client <----> flyingcat <----> server

+It's under development and can not be used currently.